Fieber Anhängsel

 Fever can accompany almost every type of infection and occurs in other illnesses as well.
 Fever may be the only apparent symptom of an illness (early stages).

-Don't be frightened by the fever itself, fever is usually a beneficial phenomenon.
-Not only is it a valuable warning that an infection is taking place, but the fever is itself
+Don't be frightened by the fever itself—fever is usually a beneficial phenomenon.
+Not only is it a valuable warning that an infection is taking place, but the fever is itself part of the body's defense against the infection.

-Ancient physicians (Hippocrates and Celsus) considered fever a means by which the body "cooks," separates, and eventually eliminates the disease.
-In more scientific terms, the ability to increase body temperature has come to be understood as a basic defence shared by all organisms that can regulate their own internal temperature.
-Fever may
+Ancient physicians, such as Hippocrates and Celsus, considered fever a means by which the body "cooks," separates, and eventually eliminates the disease.
+In more scientific terms, the ability to increase body

-Simple elevation of temperature reduces the growth of or even kills some disease-causing organisms.
-More indirect effects of fever include enhancement of such innate immune defences as increasing the production of interferon (a substance made by the body that inhibits viral reproduction) and increasing white blood cell mobility and activity.
-Fever, indeed, is an important positive response of the body.
+temperature reduces the growth of or even kills some disease-causing organisms.
+More indirect effects of fever include enhancement of such innate immune defenses as increasing the production of interferon (a

-Fever is defined somewhat arbitrarily as a rise in body temperature to above 99.5° F (measured orally).
-Actually, normal body temperature varies from person to person and
+Fever is defined somewhat arbitrarily as a rise in body temperature to above 99.5°F (measured orally).
+Actually, normal body temperature varies from person to person and, for each person, with time of day, activity

-for each person, with time of day, activity level, and other factors.
-The traditionally normal reading of 98.6° F (37°C) is only an approximate average; your own temperature may range from a little higher than 96° F to about 99°F when you're perfectly healthy.
-Also, temperature elevations (as high as 103° F in children) can occur after exercise or from being overdressed.
+level, and other factors.
+The traditionally normal reading of 98.6°F (37°C) is only an approximate average; your own temperature may range from a little higher than 96°F to about 99°F when you're perfectly

-The body's regulatory mechanisms limit fevers to a maximum of 105° F to 106° F during simple acute illnesses in normal individuals.
+The body's regulatory mechanisms limit fevers to a maximum of 105°F to 106°F during simple acute illnesses in normal individuals.

 Higher temperatures can be harmful, but unless there is something else complicating the acute illness, a fever rarely gets so high that it threatens health.
-Dehydration that
+Dehydration that results from fever can be dangerous (children/elderly),

-results from fever can be dangerous (children/elderly), but it can be prevented by making certain that extra liquids are consumed.
+but it can be prevented by making certain that extra liquids are consumed.

 High fevers also sometimes cause seizures in children.
 Such "febrile seizures" usually occur while the temperature is rising rapidly, and end once it has reached its peak.
+They are most likely to occur in boys between

-They are most likely to occur in boys between 6 - 24 months old.
+6 - 24 months old.
 In children who are otherwise healthy, the seizure tends to affect the whole body, not just one part or one side, and to last no more than twenty minutes, usually much less.
-Any deviation from this pattern may indicate an underlying neurologic disorder.
-Although all children
+Any

-who have seizures during a fever need to be medically evaluated, simple febrile seizures tend to happen only once or twice and cause no lasting ill effects.
-They are not uncommon and generally do not represent a serious health problem.
+der.
+Although all children who have seizures during a fever need to bemedically evaluated, simple febrile seizures tend to happen only once or twice and cause no lasting ill effects.
+They are not uncommon and generally

 What all this means is that the fever accompanying an acute illness is not ordinarily a cause for concern.
-Instead of worrying about the fever, you should pay attention to
+Instead of worrying about the fever, you should pay attention to the illness responsible and try to aid the healing

-the illness responsible and try to aid the healing efforts of the body.
+efforts of the body.
 So long as it is not too high, the fever is best left to continue its work as part of the body's effort to heal.

 Rest and plenty of liquids (to replace the body fluid lost due to sweating) are still important in the care of a person with a fever.
-It is normal for fever to be accompanied by
+It is normal for fever to be accompanied by a diminished appetite, so don't force-feed the

-a diminished appetite, so don't force-feed the patient.
+patient.
 Since heat is dissipated through the skin, allow for good air circulation in the room and make certain the patient isn't heavily covered or dressed - clothing should be the minimum necessary to prevent chilliness.

 Often these steps are all that's necessary to relieve a mild fever.
 We don't recommend treatment with either conventional or homeopathic medicines for minor fevers.

-Sometimes bringing the fever down is a worthwhile goal in itself - if the temperature is 103.5°F or higher for more than an hour, if at any time it climbs above 105° F, if the patient is a child who has had febrile seizures, or if the fever simply has lasted long enough to be exhausting or really uncomfortable.
-But remember, fever is a protective response, and you should consider suppressing a fever only for the reasons just mentioned.
+Sometimes bringing the fever down is a worthwhile goal in itself - if the temperature is 103.5°F or higher for more than an hour, if at any time it climbs above 105°F, if the patient is a child who has had febrile

-Although there is some controversy about its efficacy, sponge bathing is recommended by many clinicians as an effective, drug-free way to bring down fevers of mild or moderate illnesses - and should be used immediately if the temperature rises to 106° F or if the patient becomes delirious or has a fever-related seizure.
-If the patient can
+Although there is some controversy about its efficacy, sponge bathing is recommended by many clinicians as an effective, drug-free way to bring down fevers of mild or moderate illnesses - and should be used

-with acetaminophen given to reset the body's "thermostat" about ½ hour before - but if you've decided to use conventional medicine, you probably won't need to bother
+medicines.
+Actually, research shows that sponge bathing works best in combination with acetaminophen given to reset the body's "thermostat" about ½ hour before - but if you've decided to use conventional

-with a sponge bath.
+medicine, you probably won't need to bother with a sponge bath.

 In any case, here's the technique: Just have the person sit in a basin or tub in waist-deep, lukewarm water (don't use alcohol).
-Gradually lower the water temperature by
+Gradually lower the water temperature by letting a little cold water run into the tub.

-letting a little cold water run into the tub.
 Use a wet sponge or washcloth to bathe all exposed skin, including the face, and get the hair wet as well.
 Continue for 10 - 15 minutes.
-Then pat-dry the largest drops of water and allow the skin to air-dry in a cool room, protecting the person from drafts.
+Then pat-dry the largest drops of water and allow the skin to air-dry in a

-When fever is too high, too uncomfortable, or has lasted too long, and if the homeopathic medicines are not working rapidly enough, you may want to use medication such as acetaminophen (= paracetamol), aspirin, ibuprofen (Motrin, Advil), or naproxen (Aleve, Naprosyn).
-All these drugs work to reduce fever, but keep in mind that there is good scientific evidence that they also interfere with the body's own immune defenses.
-Each has its pros and cons and should not be used with any other.
+pros and cons and should not be used with any other.
 In general, we prefer acetaminophen if one of these drugs must be used.
-In any case, you must be absolutely certain they are stored in a safe place so accidental poisoning cannot occur.
+In any case, you must be absolutely certain they are stored in a safe place so accidental poisoning

+cannot occur.
 Seek medical advice before giving any of these medicines to a baby younger than two.

 When used correctly, acetaminophen is safe and rarely causes side effects, and it is easier to give to children because it is available in a liquid and in suppositories.
+However, overdoses can cause serious poisoning

-However, overdoses can cause serious poisoning with potentially irreversible liver damage.
-Be especially careful to follow package directions when using the liquid forms
+with potentially irreversible liver damage.
+Be especially careful to follow package directions when using the liquid forms of acetaminophen.
+The drops meant for babies are much more concentrated than the liquid intended for

-of acetaminophen.
-The drops meant for babies are much more concentrated than the liquid intended for older children, which has led to poisonings when parents confused
+older children, which has led to poisonings when parents confused the two forms.

-Aspirin should not be given to children or teenagers because it has been implicated in Reye's syndrome, a rare but often fatal disease covered more in detail at the end of
+Aspirin should not be given to children or teenagers because it has been implicated in Reye's syndrome, a rare but often fatal disease covered more in detail at the end of this chapter.
+Aspirin also can produce side effects

-this chapter.
-Aspirin also can produce side effects and allergic reactions in relatively low doses.
-Still, it's inexpensive and time-tested, and a good choice for adults who
+and allergic reactions in relatively low doses.
+Still, it's inexpensive and time-tested, and a good choice for adults who are not allergic to it.

 The newer over-the-counter drugs ibuprofen and naproxen work much like aspirin and share its most serious side effects, although less likely to cause ringing in the ears.
+Their effects last longer than acetaminophen's,

-Their effects last longer than acetaminophen's, so you can take them less often - but this is a disadvantage when you're trying to minimize your interference with the body's natural healing process.
+so you can take them less often - but this is a disadvantage when you're trying to minimize your interference with the body's natural healing process.

 Character of the symptoms: